Part I - add Organisation Identifiers

 You can find the download for your platform on the download page.

-other programs - instead you extract the zip file into a directory and then run refine.bat
+a zip file into a directory and then run refine.bat from that directory.

 Again, OpenRefine might be a bit different from other programs you've seen in that it doesn't open in it's own window - instead it has a "server" that runs in the background, and you interact with it through a web browser.
 The address you visit (normally http://localhost:3333) is only accessible through your computer though - other parts of the internet can't see it.